7 Common Website Mistakes to Avoid in 2021

 Some of the best websites use whitespace effectively to mark a separation and highlight what’s the most important on a page.
 For proper use of whitespace, the content on a website should never span the width of the website.
 Images can be full-width but never the content.
 12-17 words is an optimum number with whitespace on both sides and above and below each content section too.

 Examples of Bad Websites with Improper Use of Whitespace

 American Axle & Manufacturing - Overall, the website feels modern enough but other than that there is a lot of unnecessary white space.
 As a result, it appears that the website lacks value and impact.

 7. Not Using Typography in an Optimum Manner

 Typography has a direct impact on the speed and comfort at which a visitor can go through the website’s content.
-Yet, 19.94% of surveyed experts believe poor use of typography is a common web design mistake by the SMBs.
+Yet, 19.94% of surveyed experts believe poor use of typography is a common web design mistake by SMBs.

 But it is also important to remember that typography is an umbrella term and includes a whole lot of things.
-Out of all the things included in typography, choosing the wrong fonts and font sizes is one of the most common mistakes made by the designers.
+Out of all the things included in typography, choosing the wrong fonts and font sizes is one of the most common mistakes made by designers.
 It is no surprise that when a text is difficult to read on a website, visitors will lose interest.

-While typography is best left to experts, there are a few things that small business owners can keep in mind while designing their website.
+While typography is best left to experts, there are a few things that small business owners can keep in mind while designing their websites.
 The minimum font size must be 16px.
 It should be more in the case of pages with substantial content.
 For instance, blog posts.
 It is recommended that fonts on blog pages should be larger than the other pages on the website as it becomes easier for visitors to read.